brillcp/SwiftPokedex/README.md

 > [!CAUTION]
 > This repository is deprecated and no longer maintained.
-[Here](https://github.com/brillcp/SwiftUIPokedex/) is a new modern version written in SwftUI.
+[Here](https://github.com/brillcp/SwiftUIPokedex/) is a new modern version written in SwiftUI.

 ![icon](https://user-images.githubusercontent.com/15960525/117062071-47808e00-ad23-11eb-83df-95d8efadac58.png)